 “Happiness comes in various forms,” says Anzini, “but ultimately, I found that I was happiest when I purposely moved my intentions into pure positiveness, doing the things that I knew felt right.
 I became healthier, happier, and significantly drawn into my resolve that if I take care of myself first, then everything else is better.”

 In her intimate memoir, Anzini divulges the highs and the lows of caring for her husband during his illness and how she and her children dealt with the devastation of his death.
 Becoming a widow, admits Anzini, was a tumultuous journey.
 She credits the art of submission to helping her overcome her grief and flow, gracefully, into her next phase in life.

 “When practicing the art of "letting go‟ my life dramatically changed towards a different path – one of spirituality, mystical belief, freedom, and acknowledging that my path unfolded the way it's supposed to go, and nothing is ever wrong,” explains Anzini.

 About the Author

 Lori Godsey Anzini was married for 36 years before she became a widow.
-She was born and raised in northern California, later settling in the San Francisco Bay area.
-Before retiring, she launched a successful political career, serving as Democratic-party delegate, school board member, a city council member and mayor.
+She was born and raised in northern California, and still resides there.
+Before retiring, she launched a successful political career, serving as Democratic-party delegate, school board member, a city council member and mayor of her city.
 Anzini has two adult children and three granddaughters and seeks happiness in everything.